magland/mip/README.md

 ### Using packages in MATLAB

-After running `mip setup` and installing packages, you can import them in MATLAB:
+After setting up the MATLAB path and installing packages, you can import them in MATLAB:

 ```matlab
 % Import a package (adds it to the path for the current session)